-- Excision is the treatment of choice.
-Safety distance to the side and to a depth of 2-3 mm.
+Excision is the 1st choice therapy.
+Safety distance to the side and to the depth of 2-3 mm.

-- Alternatively: curettage and immediate application of a 5-fluorouracil cream(e.g. Efudix).
-Repeat Efudix treatment 3-4 times in 2-day intervals.
+Alternative: curettage followed by immediate application of a 5-fluorouracil cream(e.g. Efudix).
+Repeat Efudix treatment 3-4 times at 2-day intervals.

-- Alternatively, curettage followed by immediate cryosurgery (2 cycles, closed procedure) or curettage and cauterization of the base.
+Alternative: curettage followed by immediate application of cryosurgery (2 times cycle, closed procedure) or curettage and cauterization of the base.